-Both of our locations Grandview and Neptune are in the idyllic West Coast surf town of Encinitas.
+Our locations in San Diego are in the idyllic West Coast surf town of Encinitas.
 The Grandview house has a workspace with ocean views and is a 5 minute walk away from Grandview Beach.
-The Neptune house is Outsite Members only, and it has direct private beach access.
+Ponto is in a quiet neighborhood, with a lush garden and pool.

 Now that you know how to road trip California by public transportation, you're on your way to become a sustainable travel pro!
 By traveling with these tips, you’ll be saving money and the planet.